Revv G20 Guitar Amp Review

 The Revv G20 is an amazing little amplifier!
 I was blown away at just how good this little amplifier sounds.
 There were a few times I had to remind myself that it was the tiny little box making this super huge sound!

 The clean sounds are fantastic!
 It’s very chimey and crystal clean.
 The use of the wide switch adds some expansion to the sound in a very pleasing way.
 Revv is known for great cleans from their Generator line of amps, this one is no different.

 The high-gain channel is top shelf!
 I’m not sure that I have ever played a lunch box head with this type of smooth high gain tone.
-The aggression settings each add their own flavor to the sound and can serve so many different situations.
+The aggression settings each add their own flavor to the sound.
+They can serve so many different situations.

 The gain tone is very well-balanced yet would cut through a mix perfectly.
 The wide switch also works on the gain channel and seems to fill out the low end when engaged.
 It’s some extra thump and a looser tone.

 Overall, this little amp is one fantastic-sounding piece of gear.
 You can’t go wrong here, whatsoever!